 If you’re looking to get your hands on some video content as part of your marketing strategy, why not create it yourself?
 And that’s just what many businesses are doing.
 Video content is fast becoming one of the most effective ways for businesses to communicate their message and stand out from the competition.
 It’s a lot more accessible than you might think.
 There are numerous affordable and reliable options for creating high-quality video content, no matter what kind of business you have or how much money you have to spend.
 Here we take a look at several different ways that businesses can use video in their marketing strategy.

-Video Recording in the 80s – VHS and Betamax
+Video Recording in the 1980s: VHS vs. Betamax

 Basics of Video Production